-The natural mass scale of all non-chiral particles in minimal SO(10) is $M_{\text{GUT}}$, due to the large VEV of $45_H$.
+The natural mass scale of all nonchiral particles in minimal $SO(10)$ is $M_{\text{GUT}}$, due to the large VEV of $45_H$.
 Clearly, the naturalness criterion fails here, because the SM Higgs boson mass is 125 GeV, much lighter than $M_{\text{GUT}}$.
-It has been realized for a long time, that electroweak scale SCPV requires two light Higgs doublets and double fine-tuning~\cite{PhysRevD.27.1601}.
+It has been realized for a long time, that electroweak scale S$CP$V requires two light Higgs doublets and double fine-tuning~\cite{PhysRevD.27.1601}.
 This is a model-independent result, and we gave a geometric illustration in Figure~\ref{SCPVgeoView}, based on the planar diagram of T.~Lee~\cite{Lee:1973iz} (FIG-1).
-The `Mexican Hat'-like potential has rotation ($\text{U(1)}_Y$) and reflection (CP) symmetries, but they are broken when the spring-connected two balls fall into the valleys.
-As shown with the orange and dark-red balls, the true vacuum of the system corresponds to the state when the balls are at the bottom of the valleys and the spring is fully relaxed.
-A mirror vacuum solution is illustrated with the light-red ball, corresponding to $\theta\rightarrow-\theta$.
+The Mexican Hat-like potential has rotation ($U(1)_Y$) and reflection ($CP$) symmetries, but they are broken when the spring-connected two balls fall into the valleys.
+As shown with the orange and dark red balls, the true vacuum of the system corresponds to the state when the balls are at the bottom of the valleys and the spring is fully relaxed.
+A mirror vacuum solution is illustrated with the light red ball, corresponding to $\theta\rightarrow-\theta$.
 These two degenerate solutions are separated by a local maximum, the $\theta=0$ state.
 This is because the spring is contracted when $\theta=0$, increasing energy of the whole system.
-As a result, although the $\theta=0$ state preserves reflecting (CP) symmetry, it's not the stable solution of the system.
-Nature has to choose the true vacuum between the $\pm\theta$ states, spontaneously breaking CP symmetry.
-The rotation redundancy of the whole system corresponds to the Goldstone mode of $\text{U(1)}_Y$ broken $G^0$.
-The massive degrees of freedoms can be identified as two radical modes of oscillating in the valleys $h$ and $H$, and one axial mode vibrating along the spring $A$.
+As a result, although the $\theta=0$ state preserves reflecting ($CP$) symmetry, it is not the stable solution of the system.
+Nature has to choose the true vacuum between the $\pm\theta$ states, spontaneously breaking $CP$ symmetry.
+The rotation redundancy of the whole system corresponds to the Goldstone mode of $U(1)_Y$ broken $G^0$.
+The massive degrees of freedom can be identified as two radical modes of oscillation in the valleys $h$ and $H$, and one axial mode vibrating along the spring $A$.
 The values of the masses are the corresponding oscillation frequencies.
-Within a perturbative theory, that valley curvature and the spring elastic coefficient are both bounded from above, by roughly the squared distance between the two peaks (in natural units).
+Within a perturbative theory, that valley curvature and the spring elastic coefficient are both bounded from above by roughly the squared distance between the two peaks (in natural units).
 Therefore, we have a perturbative unitarity bound in analog to the single Higgs boson case~\cite{Lee:1977yc}: